CNC

 The rest of the details pretty much match the X axis although a normal, off the shelf, cable entry gland can be used.

-Incidentally my use of 8 way plug and socket green connectors in a 3D printed screw down clip that worked other places was a sad mistake here.
-It is just too bulky and the wires just can't get round it without being carefully dressed every time I want to put the lid back on.
-I can't make the case deeper as I have already had to chamber the place where the hand wheel fits into it.
-Consider it not finished but not worth rebuilding while there are more important bits to do.
+Incidentally my use of 8 way plug and socket green connectors in a 3D printed screw down clip that worked other places was less successful here.
+It is just too bulky and the wires initially couldn't get round it without being carefully dressed every time I want to put the lid back on.
+I rewired things and that improved matters but it's a bit cramped.

 Jog Buttons